In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Mushroom muffulettas with olive tapenade and kale chips

-We’ve transformed the mighty, meaty New Orleans sandwich into a plant-based treat, with mushrooms and red pepper–cashew crema standing in for the meat and cheese.
+We’ve transformed the mighty, meaty New Orleans sandwich into a plant-based paradise with sautéed mushrooms, leafy spinach, and a sweet red pepper–cashew crema.

 In your bag

 - 1 bunch organic curly-leaf or other kale (about ½ pound)

 - 1 teaspoon sweet smoked paprika